Linear Aggregation in Tree-based Estimators: Introduction

 Classification and Regression Trees (CART) \citep{morgan1963problems, breiman1984classification} have long been used in many domains.
 Their simple structure makes them interpretable and useful for statistical inference, data mining, and visualizations.
-The Random Forests (RF) \citep{breiman2001random} algorithm and the Gradient Boosting Machine (GBM) \citep{friedman2001greedy} build on these tree algorithms.
+Random Forests (RF) \citep{breiman2001random} and Gradient Boosting Machines (GBM) \citep{friedman2001greedy} build on tree algorithms.
 They are less interpretable and more laborious to visualize than single trees, but they often perform better in predictive tasks and lead to smoother estimates \citep{buhlmann2002analyzing, svetnik2003random, touw2012data}.

-As these tree-based algorithms predict piece-wise constant responses, this leads to (a) weaker performance when the underlying data generating process exhibits smoothness, (b) relatively deep trees that are harder to interpret, and (c) bias that makes valid inference and confidence interval estimation difficult.
+As these tree-based algorithms predict piece-wise constant responses, this leads to (a) weaker performance when the underlying data generating process exhibits smoothness and (b) relatively deep trees that are harder to interpret.

-To address these weaknesses, we study regression trees with a linear aggregation function implemented in the leaves.
-Specifically, we introduced three core changes to the classical CART algorithm: \begin{enumerate} \item Instead of returning for each leaf the mean of the corresponding training observations as in the classical CART algorithm, we fit a ridge regression in each leaf.
-That is, for a unit that falls in a leaf $S$, the tree prediction is
+To address these weaknesses, we study regression trees with linear aggregation functions implemented in the leaves.
+Specifically, we introduce three core changes to the classical CART algorithm: \begin{enumerate} \item Instead of returning for each leaf the mean of the corresponding training observations as in the classical CART algorithm, we fit a ridge regression in each leaf.
+That is, for a unit with features, $x_{\mbox{ new}}$, that falls in a leaf $S$, the tree prediction is